-At this point, it's worth mentioning that team Colombia Es Pasion (and 4-72 as the team is called in its current incarnation) are were both Nairo Quintana and Sergio Henao come from.
-Also of importance is the fact that 4-72 / Colombia Es Pasion is the only team in Colombia to have its own biological passport, since the UCI does not require Colombian teams to participate in the program.
-Colombia Es Pasion, including the time when both riders were there, spent a significant amount of its budget on this program, including random testing of its riders performed by Colsanitas, to ensure that they raced clean.
+At this point, it's worth mentioning that team Colombia Es Pasion (and 4-72 as the team is called in its current incarnation) is were both Nairo Quintana and Sergio Henao developed as riders.
+Also of importance is the fact that 4-72 / Colombia Es Pasion is the only team in Colombia to have its own internal biological passport, since the UCI does not require Colombian teams to participate in their program.
+Colombia Es Pasion, including the time when Nairo was in the team, has always spent a significant amount of its budget on this program, including random testing of its riders performed by Colsanitas, to ensure that they raced clean.
 More importantly, the team did this to make sure that if European teams wanted any of their riders, they could prove to them that they were in fact racing clean (credit here should be given to Ignacio Velez, former team manager, who insisted on this measure, with great foresight about his riders' futures).
 No small feat for a team that had to buy its own bikes, components, tires etc. It's through this team that Sergio Henao, Nairo Quintana, Fabio Duarte, and many other of Colombia's great hopes went through.
 Additionally, that team remains the only one in Colombia to use power for training and/or racing (credit on this regard goes in full to Luis Fernando Saldarriaga, easily the most successful Colombian DS right now).
 If you want to learn more about Saldarriaga and his teams, click here.

 At any rate, even before the Spanish team came calling, Quintana's life changed dramatically as a result of his victory in France.
 This is particularly true when one takes into account his humble beginnings.